offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * switching from **Prepare** screen to the **Preview** screen.
 * hitting The **Preview** at the top-right, which should enable whenever a change is made.

-The **Preview** screen is where the layers, nozzle paths (G-code printing instructions), and printing diagnostics are color coded an displayed to the user.
+The **Preview** screen is where the layers, nozzle paths (G-code printing instructions), and printing diagnostics are color-coded and displayed to the user.
 The screen is broken up into the following controls / panels:

 ![Bambu Studio Preview screen slicer example](bambu_studio_preview_slicer_example.png)